Open Positions at Literary Arts

-Writers in the Schools (WITS) Apprentice: WITS is now offering a paid apprenticeship opportunity for writers of color.
+Writers in the Schools Apprentice: WITS is offering paid apprenticeship opportunities for writers of color.
 Self-identified writers of color who do not currently have the experience necessary to be a lead teacher with Writers in the Schools and would like to gain that experience, please consider applying to our apprentice program.
 Applications are accepted on a rolling basis.
 Visit this page for more information about applying.